-The diversion bund still provides some level of functionality over LW19 however it is only minimal, collecting and diverting a small amount of water that collects on the north of the panel.
-Prior to subsidence flows from the western tributaries of LW19 would enter a large farm dam towards the centre of the panel (refer Figure 3-8).
-Overflows from this dam would then be contained by the bund and diverted north.
-Following subsidence the majority of these flows concentrate and over top the bund towards the south of LW19, adjacent pillar LW18/19, before entering NWCD immediately upstream of pillar LW18/19.
-There are substantial flows over the diversion batter that will now be more concentrated.
-Provision for this flow into the diversion via a correctly designed and constructed batter chute will be required.
-The catchment area is approximately 28 hectares.
+Prior to subsidence, flows from the western tributaries of LW19 would enter a large farm dam towards the centre of the panel (refer Figure 3-11).
+Overflow from this dam would then exit the dam into the bund drain.
+Following subsidence of LW19 the two tributaries will maintain their same flowpath however due to subsidence of the dam its overall storage will increase which means the 2yr event will no longer overtop the dam and spill into the bund drain.
 Apart from the direct subsidence and the diversion of flows away from it the farm dam may also lose water into subsidence cracks in the surface and substrata.

 Over LW20 stream lines for post subsidence conditions show changes from existing towards the north over LW20 pillar zone.
 Flows now concentrate slightly further to the south and drain east along LW20.
 The location at which the tributary enters NWCD stays the same as for existing conditions.
-This would abandon inflows to the two small farm dams.
+This would result in flows bypassing the upstream of the two small farm dams in this location, while still reporting to the downstream dam.

-Figure 3-8 - Flow paths under existing conditions for western tributaries, showing the effect of bund
+Figure 3-11 - Flow paths under existing conditions for western tributaries, showing the effect of bund

-Figure 3-9.
+Figure 3-12.
 Flow path changes for western tributaries